Oprah Winfrey is a world-renowned communicator and talented conversationalist, but her greatest quality is her ability to listen.

 Communication is Key

 Communication is the key to seeing success and development in all aspects of your life.
-In a professional context, leaders known for effective communication can expect to see the following benefits both for themselves and their team members.
+Effective communicators see the following benefits at work.

 4 Communication Strategies for Leaders